MaxMichelutti/AOC2025/README.md

 Feel free to use these solutions if you are stuck, but please, in the spirit of the challenge, try to come up with a solution of your own before relying on someone else's.

-To run any of my solutions change the PATH constant inside the respective main to the path to your problem input and run cargo inside the respective day folder.
+To run any of my solutions run cargo inside the respective day folder.
 ```
-    cargo run
+    cargo run -- <PATH/TO/YOUR/INPUT/FILE>
 ```
-No particular dependencies should be required.
+No particular dependencies should be required outside of [cargo](https://rust-lang.org/tools/install/).

 ## My thoughts and comments on each day